dibdas/Directory-of-Schools/README.md

 ## Live Demo

-To quickly see our project in action, visit the [live demo]() on netlify.
+To quickly see our project in action, visit the [live demo](https://blissful-colden-e94c7f.netlify.app/) .

 ## Getting Started